 Generality: with sufficient sample size the statistic should capture a wide range of interesting associations, not limited to specific function types (such as linear, exponential, or periodic), or even to all functional relationships.

 Equitability: the statistic should give similar scores to equally noisy relationships of different types.
 For instance, a linear relationship with an R2 of 0.80 should receive approximately the same score as a sinusoidal relationship with an R2 of 0.80.

-The maximal information coefficient (MIC) is a measure of two-variable dependence developed with the guidelines of generality and equitability in mind.
-The published paper describing MIC shows that it comes very close to achieving both goals simultaneously, and that it significantly outperforms competing methods in this regard.
+The maximal information coefficient (MIC) is a measure of bivariate dependence developed with the goals of generality and equitability.
+The original paper describing MIC shows that it comes very close to achieving both goals simultaneously, and that it outperforms other methods in this regard.